agemis/db_tutorial/index.md

 In short, how does a database **work**?

-I'm building a clone of [sqlite](https://www.sqlite.org/arch.html) from scratch in C in order to understand, and I'm going to document my process as I go.
+I'm building a clone of [sqlite](https://www.sqlite.org/arch.html) from scratch in C and Golang in order to understand, and I'm going to document my process as I go.

+Credits for C version: [cstack](https://github.com/cstack/db_tutorial)

-# Table of Contents
+# Table of Contents - C version
 {% for part in site.parts %}- [{{part.title}}]({{site.baseurl}}{{part.url}})
 {% endfor %}

+# Table of Contents - Golang version
 {% for part in site.goparts %}- [{{part.title}}]({{site.baseurl}}{{part.url}})
 {% endfor %}